TRS-80 Model II: Hardware

+The Model II BASIC also includes a number of additional commands and functions to facilitate file handling and disk operations, such as the DIR command for listing files on a disk and the KILL command for deleting files.
+The PEEK and POKE commands are not implemented in Model II BASIC, making it less programmer-friendly than Model I/III BASIC.

 Other programming languages

 Microsoft made available its Fortran, Cobol and BASIC compilers, as well as its MACRO-80 assembler.
 All were sold through Radio Shack.
 Later the simpler, more affordable Series I editor/assembler package from Radio Shack itself, familiar to many Model I hobbyists, was offered for the Model II.
 Radio Shack also had its own macro assembler product, Assembly Language Development System, or popularly known as ALDS.
 This product was later reworked and sold for the Model 4.

 Applications software

 Wayne Green estimated that sales of the Model II as of August 1982 were about 10% of the Model I, discouraging third-party developers from creating software for the more expensive computer; the small software library, in turn, discouraged sales of the Model II.
 He described Tandy's software support for the Model II as "less than dynamic", because of the company's focus on the Model III.
 Tandy produced and marketed various Model II business applications ranging from accounting, medical office, legal office, payroll, inventory, order entry, and sales analysis, to general-purpose applications for word processing, database management, and later spreadsheet work.
 Some were produced in-house (like the Scripsit word processor), others licensed and branded as Radio Shack products (like the Profile database), and still others marketed by Radio Shack, such as VisiCalc.
 The company also offered products facilitating data transfer with IBM mainframe computers.